 Waking up to a healthy breakfast that tastes like dessert AND is ready to grab-and-go?
 What's better than that?!
-With crisp, sweet apple, maple, and spices, overnight oats take just minutes to prepare, and the result is the perfect vegan breakfast (or snack)!
+With crisp, sweet apple, maple, and spices, these apple pie overnight oats take just minutes to prepare, and the result is the perfect vegan breakfast (or snack).

 Overnight oats were popular for so long, I think maybe we all grew a bit tired of them.
 I mean, we are definitely a trendy, fickle bunch, aren't we? (hello, avocado toast!)
 I don't know about you, but I feel like it's time for an overnight oats comeback.

-Anything that makes meal prep faster, easier, healthier, AND more delicious is what 2020 is all about.
+I'm all for anything that makes meal prep faster, easier, healthier, AND more delicious.
 And this fall I've been hooked on these Apple Pie Overnight Oats!

 You'll LOVE the crisp bites of sweet apple mingling with the creamy, cinnamon-y oats and chia.
 And the recipe is very low in fat so it's basically a blank slate for adding your favorite nuts, seeds, or nut butter in the morning.

 When I make overnight oats, I want it to be easy, like really easy.
-If you agree with me you'll love this version because other than chopping an apple, there is zero work involved in preparing these oats!
+If you agree with me you'll love this version because other than chopping an apple, there is zero work involved in preparing these apple pie overnight oats!

 Here's a summary of what you'll need: